Maysha-Khanom-Moon/advanced_sql_with_Baraa/README.md

 1. scaler subquery
     - returns single value | one row with one column

-2. row subquery
+2. single row subquery
     - retruns single row, which can contain multiple column values

+3. multi-rows subquery
+    - row subquery
+    - returns multiple rows but usually only one column

+4. multi-columns subquery
+    - returns multiple rows and multiple columns
+    - placed in WHERE or HAVING clause

-3. table subquery
+5. table subquery
-    - returns multiple rows as well as multiple columns
+    - returns multiple rows and multiple columns
+    - placed in FROM clause
         <br>

 Based on Location | Caluses: